karlfloersch/optimism-spec/README.md

 ## Number of lines
 * Compiler -- 300?
 * l2geth -- 1000?
-** This should fetch the addresses from address manager through data-transport-layer ** This should do very little processing, and leave that to the Operating System Contracts
+  * This should fetch the addresses from address manager through data-transport-layer
+  * This should do very little processing, and leave that to the Operating System Contracts
 * data-transport-layer -- 2243 (this should merge into l2geth)
 * batch-submitter -- 1243
 * optimism-ts-services -- 2312 (this should merge with batch-submitter)
-** Message passer
+  * Message passer
-** Fraud prover submission
+  * Fraud prover submission
 * Contracts -- 8414!
-** Operating System Contracts (L2 contracts)
+  * Operating System Contracts (L2 contracts)
-** Fraud prover contracts (L1 contracts)
+  * Fraud prover contracts (L1 contracts)

 ## Upgradablity
 * Contracts on L1 can be upgraded?
+  * Be careful with where the state actually lives
+* L2 OS contracts come from a special genesis contract on L1 (remove state-dump.latest.json)
 * The L2 contracts can be upgraded using transactions from L1
-* L2 OS contracts come from a special genesis contract on L1 (remove state-dump.latest.json)